Leadership Studies Minor

 To learn more about the Honors Leadership Program and specific program requirements please click here.

-LSM Application Information
+LSM and LSM-H Application Information

 Orientation is mandatory for all accepted students.
 Absence is excused only for class conflicts.

 Freshman and sophomore students are highly encouraged to apply.
 Interested juniors are encouraged to apply only if they have completed or are enrolled in ELPS 350.
-Exceptions are made at the discretion of the program directors.
+Exceptions are made at the discretion of the program director.

 Applicants submit a program application, an essay, and permission to access student records.
 A committee selects students for admission based on the following criteria: